Donna Alton* was scrupulous about maintaining her family’s rainy day fund of $150,000 in a home equity line of credit at her credit union.

 Because this case of wire transfer fraud included such a large sum of money transferred in three different amounts to three different bank accounts (and then to a final account the thieves had set up), it was difficult to navigate and manage.

 “Maria completely held my hand and walked me through the whole process,” Alton said.
 “She told me, ‘This is what you have to do, this is what you have to say, this is who you have to call.’
 She was very thorough and compassionate.”

-Alton was so pleased with Valenzuela’s work that she contacted her insurer, Chubb, to thank them for gifting Identity Theft 911’s services in her policy.
+Alton was so pleased with Valenzuela’s work that she contacted her insurer, Chubb, to thank them for gifting IDT911’s services in her policy.

 Now a year later, Alton and her family have recovered their savings and opened a new home equity line of credit.
 Although Alton still gets angry when she thinks about the ordeal, she said it opened her eyes.